130GeV gamma-ray line through axion conversion: Axion-photon conversion and its application to the 130 GeV

-In some parameter spaces in Fig.~\ref{Fig:sigmav}, $\langle \sigma v \rangle_{aa}$ becomes larger than the canonical value of the annihilation cross section, which is consistent with the DM abundance in thermal-freeze out scenarios, $\langle \sigma v \rangle \sim 2.2 \times 10^{-26} \text{cm}^3 {\rm s}^{-1}$ (e.g., see ~\cite{Steigman:2012nb}).
-In those parameter spaces, hence we need non-thermal production mechanism of the DM, e.g., through decays of another massive particle, or in the current universe a large boost factor for the DM's annihilation cross section at the Galaxy center.
+In some regions in Fig.~\ref{Fig:sigmav}, $\langle \sigma v \rangle_{aa}$ is larger than the canonical annihilation cross section, which fits the correct relic abundance in thermal relic scenarios, $\langle \sigma v \rangle \sim 2.2 \times 10^{-26} \text{cm}^3 {\rm s}^{-1}$ (e.g., see~\cite{Steigman:2012nb}).
+Hence, in these regions, we need nonthermal production of dark matter, e.g., through decays of another massive particle, or a large boost factor for the dark matter annihilation cross section at the Galactic center in the current Universe.